Incredible-Developer-VN/incredible-dev/Software Engineer Docs/Computer Science/Computer Architecture.md

     - **Cons:** Larger code size, more complex compilers.

 **Modern Trend:** Most modern processors are a hybrid.
 CISC chips (like x86) internally translate complex instructions into simpler, RISC-like micro-operations for execution.
 RISC chips have also added some complexity.
 The choice depends on specific design goals and applications.

+## 📕 **Stage 4: CPU Microarchitecture & Pipelining**

+> 🧠 Goal: Understand internal CPU performance optimization.
+>

+### CPU Microarchitecture

+CPU Microarchitecture is the **detailed hardware design** that implements a CPU's Instruction Set Architecture (ISA).
+It's *how* the CPU executes instructions, differentiating it from the ISA which defines *what* instructions it understands.

+Key elements include:

+- **Functional Units:** ALUs, FPUs, Load/Store Units that perform operations.
+- **Registers:** Fast, internal storage.
+- **Control Unit:** Orchestrates all operations.
+- **Data Paths:** Routes for data flow.
+- **Memory Hierarchy (Caches):** Fast, small memory layers to speed up data access.
+- **Pipelining:** Overlapping instruction execution stages (like an assembly line) for efficiency.
+- **ILP Techniques:** Superscalar (multiple instructions per cycle), Out-of-Order execution (reordering instructions for efficiency), Branch Prediction (guessing future program flow).

+It's crucial for **performance, power efficiency, cost, and even security** of a processor.

+### Pipelining: 5-Stage Pipeline (IF, ID, EX, MEM, WB)

+Pipelining is a CPU technique that runs multiple instruction stages concurrently, like an assembly line, to boost throughput.
+The common **5-Stage Pipeline** breaks instruction execution into:

+1. **IF (Instruction Fetch):** Get instruction from memory.
+2. **ID (Instruction Decode):** Decode instruction, read registers.
+3. **EX (Execute):** Perform operation (ALU, address calc).
+4. **MEM (Memory Access):** Read/write data from/to memory.
+5. **WB (Write Back):** Write results back to registers.

+Ideally, after the initial fill-up, one instruction completes every clock cycle, significantly increasing speed compared to non-pipelined execution, despite individual instructions still taking multiple cycles to finish.
+However, **hazards** can disrupt this ideal flow.

+### Hazards: Data, Control, Structural

+Here's a brief summary of CPU pipeline hazards:

+- **Data Hazards:** Occur when instructions need data that isn't yet available from a preceding instruction in the pipeline (e.g., trying to read a register before it's written).
+Solved by **stalling** (waiting) or **forwarding/bypassing** (sending data directly between stages).
+- **Control Hazards (Branch Hazards):** Occur with branch instructions, as the CPU doesn't know which instruction to fetch next until the branch condition is evaluated, causing potential misfetches.
+Solved by **stalling**, **predicting** the branch outcome (and flushing if wrong), or **delayed branches**.
+- **Structural Hazards:** Occur when two instructions need the same hardware resource at the same time (e.g., a single memory unit for both instruction fetch and data access).
+Solved by **stalling** or **duplicating resources** (e.g., separate instruction/data memories, multiple ALUs).

+All hazards reduce pipeline efficiency by causing **stalls** (wasted cycles).

+### Techniques: Forwarding, Stalling, Branch Prediction

+Here's a concise summary of the techniques:

+- **Forwarding (Bypassing):** Solves **data hazards** by sending an instruction's result directly from an earlier pipeline stage to a dependent instruction, avoiding stalls.
+- **Stalling:** A general technique that inserts "bubbles" (NOPs) into the pipeline, pausing execution when any **hazard** (data, control, structural) prevents normal flow.
+Simple but performance-limiting.
+- **Branch Prediction:** Addresses **control hazards** by guessing the outcome of branches and speculatively fetching instructions.
+If correct, pipeline flows smoothly; if incorrect, a misprediction penalty occurs (flushing and restarting).